openstack/cinder/doc/source/configuration/block-storage/drivers/dell-emc-powermax-driver.rst

 - Limit by throughput - Total bytes/sec, read bytes/sec, write bytes/sec
 - Limit by IOPS - Total IOPS/sec, read IOPS/sec, write IOPS/sec

-QoS enforcement in Cinder is done either at the hypervisor (front end), the storage subsystem (back end), or both.
-This section focuses on QoS limits that are enforced by either the PowerMax backend and the hypervisor front end interchangeably or just back end (Vendor Specific).
+QoS enforcement in Cinder is done either at the hyper-visor (front-end), the storage subsystem (back-end), or both.
+This section focuses on QoS limits that are enforced by either the PowerMax backend and the hyper-visor front end interchangeably or just back end (Vendor Specific).
 The PowerMax driver offers support for Total bytes/sec limit in throughput and Total IOPS/sec limit of IOPS.